Ibuprofen and phenylephrine

 Ibuprofen and phenylephrine may also be used for purposes not listed in this medication guide.

 Do not use ibuprofen and phenylephrine if you have used an MAO inhibitor in the past 14 days, such as isocarboxazid, linezolid, methylene blue injection, phenelzine, rasagiline, selegiline, or tranylcypromine.

 Ibuprofen may also cause stomach or intestinal bleeding, which can be fatal.
-These conditions can occur without warning while you are using ibuprofen and phenylephrine, especially in older adults.
+These conditions can occur without warning while you are using ibuprofen, especially in older adults.